json-schema-org/understanding-json-schema/source/reference/generic.rst

    single: description
    single: default
    single: examples
+   single: readOnly
+   single: writeOnly

 .. _annotation:

 Annotations
 -----------

-JSON Schema includes a few keywords, ``title``, ``description``, ``default``, ``examples`` that aren't strictly used for validation, but are used to describe parts of a schema.
+JSON Schema includes a few keywords, that aren't strictly used for validation, but are used to describe parts of a schema.
 None of these "annotation" keywords are required, but they are encouraged for good practice, and can make your schema "self-documenting".

 The ``title`` and ``description`` keywords must be strings.
 A "title" will preferably be short, whereas a "description" will provide a more